| || |

 Emotionally conflicted, ridiculed by her peers, ignored by every one else and subjected every day to her mother’s insane religious beliefs, Carrie has a lot going on even before you consider her strange powers.
 It’s hard not to feel some sympathy for her.

 Brian de Palma’s well-known 1976 adaptation is still one of the most solid Stephen King movies out there.
 It’s not perfect but it’s still better than most, if not up to the same level as Kubrick’s “The Shining” and Rob Reiner’s version of “Misery.”

 “Christine” is pretty bad!
 If this was the first book of King’s I had read I would have probably dismissed him for another 10 or 15 years.
-It encapsulates the negative criticism of his work — it’s way too long, way too cheesy to be believable, and it doesn’t make any sense.
+It encapsulates the negative criticism of his work — it’s way too long, way too cheesy, and it doesn’t make any sense.

-It doesn’t even make sense structurally because the first and third sections are written from the first-person perspective of Dennis, the story’s hero, and the middle section is written in King’s usual third-person style because Dennis is confined to a hospital bed.
+It doesn’t even make sense structurally.
+The first and third sections are written from the first-person perspective of Dennis, the story’s hero, and the middle section is written in King’s usual third-person style because Dennis is confined to a hospital bed.

-Also, Dennis doesn’t sound like a high school football star when he is narrating — he sounds like Stephen King.
+Also, Dennis doesn’t sound like a high school football star when he is narrating, he just sounds like Stephen King.
 These problems just make the novel seem undercooked.

 “Christine” is also way, way too long at over 500 pages.
 It would have worked much better as a leaner novel, like “Cujo” or “Carrie,” or even as a short story.
 The first thing to cut would definitely be the “ominous” dream sequences, which were a little obnoxious in the “The Shining” but are almost unbearable here.

 There’s maybe an attempt to say something about the thorny bonds between parents and their teenaged children, but none of those relationships in the book are believable or interesting so it doesn’t pan out.